hamelsmu/k8s-slackbot-python/README.md

 ## TODOs

 1. Be more restrictive with service account permissions.
 Right now has access to everything
-2. Figure out how to log things instead of creating a patching failure (see error message)
+2. Figure out how to log things instead of creating a patching failure (see warning message)
 3. Address the `cluster-wide` flag warning message
 4. Do something useful, like create a slackbot etc.